srimutyala/CarND-LaneLines-P1/writeup_template.md

 ---

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

 [//]: # (Image References)

 [image1]: ./examples/grayscale.jpg "Grayscale"
+[c1-RGB]: ./examples/challenge-1.jpeg "c1-HLS"
+[c1-HLS]: ./examples/challenge-1HLS.jpeg "c1-HLS"
+[c1-HSV]: ./examples/challenge-1inHSV.jpeg "c1-HSV"
+[c1-YUV]: ./examples/challenge-1inYUV.jpeg "c1-YUV"
+[c2-RBG]: ./examples/challenge-1inHLS.jpeg "c2-RGB"
+[c2-HLS]: ./examples/challenge-2inHLS.jpeg "c2-HLS"
+[c2-HSV]: ./examples/challenge-1inHSV.jpeg "c2-HSV"
+[c2-YUV]: ./examples/challenge-1inYUV.jpeg "c2-YUV"

 ---

+### Introduction

+In this project, I used Python and OpenCV to track lane markings of three different roads.
+It consists of three imprtant sections which are described below.

-### Reflection
+### Sections

+1. Image transformation

+This is probably the most important section of this project as this is where we setup a few transofrmations that will determine how robust the lane tracking shall be.
+Let me explain.

+A common practice is to take the RGB image/video frame and convert that into a grayscale image to apply certain transformations.
+That's the path I chose too before encountering an issue with one of the road conditions under which it proved challenging to track the lanes.
+A section of the road was white and that threw the algorithm off which is doing the tracking based on color information.
+I tried changing the thresholds but good tracking was not achivied on that section of the road.
+However, the RGB color space is not the only space that's avilable for us in computer vision.
+These may not be necessary all the time but can transform the image enough to extract a particular fetaure set.
+Let's see if those transofrmations helps us for this road condition.

+[c1-RGB][c2-RGB]
+[c1-YUV][c2-YUV]
+[c1-HLS][c2-HLS]
+[c1-HSV][c2-HSV]

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline is made up of 3 main sections.
-The first section is a simple conversion to grayscale and an explicit call to a blurring function.
+The first section is a conversion to the HSL  grayscale and an explicit call to a blurring function.
 The second section is involves a call to an edge detection function(canny in this case) to retrieve the edges of the image/frame.
 A fixed polygon(quad) is defined to mark the region of interest which I transform using Hough.
 As part of applying the Hough transform, I modified the 'draw_lines' helper function to accomodate the extrapolation of lane lines from individual segments to a single continbous line by first splitting the lines into left or right lane buckets & finding the average slope of each lines by wieghing the length of each segment.

 ![alt text][image1]